PAYSKY-INC/Appium-Automation-Template/README.md

 **General:**

 1. **Branching:**
-    * **Preferred Approach:** Create a branch directly from the remote repository using AzureDevOps interface.
+    * **Preferred Approach:** Create a branch directly from the remote repository using github interface.
     * **Alternative Approach:**
         * Create a branch locally using `git checkout -b <branch-name>`.
         * Push the branch to the remote repository using `git push origin <branch-name>`.